Georgia faces Texas for first time since 1984 in Sugar Bowl

+Kirby Smart disagrees.
+But the Georgia coach said he and his team aren't going to pout about the opportunity to play Texas in the Sugar Bowl on New Year's Day.

+"Look, I'm not crying over spilled milk," Smart said.
+"We had our opportunities in the Alabama game and did not finish and did not take advantage of them.
+I certainly think we're one of the four best teams in the country, but I also know we're not in the playoffs and we'll have an opportunity to do that next year."

-Georgia was oh-so-close to knocking off top-ranked Alabama in the Southeastern Conference championship game and earning a spot in the College Football Playoff.
+Georgia was oh-so-close to knocking off top-ranked Alabama in the Southeastern Conference championship game and earning a spot in the CFP's four-team field.

-Georgia (11-2, 7-1 SEC) is led by D'Andre Swift and Elijah Holyfield, an impressive tandem of running backs who have combined for nearly 2,000 yards on the ground this season.
-The Bulldogs' only two losses were to LSU during the regular season, and the 35-28 loss to the Tide on Saturday.
+No. 6 Georgia (11-2, 7-1 SEC, No. 5 CFP) is led by D'Andre Swift and Elijah Holyfield, an impressive tandem of running backs who have combined for nearly 2,000 yards on the ground this season.
+The Bulldogs' only losses were to LSU during the regular season, and the 35-28 loss to the Tide on Saturday.

+Smart said he expects his players will bounce back from the emotional loss.

+"These kids recover faster than you think they do," Smart said.
+"Obviously, there's disappointment in last night's result.
+But there's also the opportunity to move forward with a young team on a national stage with our fans who follow us to play in a New Year's Six bowl game."

-Texas (9-4, 7-2) enjoyed a breakout regular season and has a chance to win 10 games for the first time since 2009.
+No. 14 Texas (9-4, 7-2, No. 15 CFP) enjoyed a breakout regular season and has a chance to win 10 games for the first time since 2009.
 The Longhorns lost to Oklahoma on Saturday in the Big 12 championship game.

+Texas coach Tom Herman said the Sugar Bowl is "a definite reward" for the program and that the Longhorns will have to play extremely well to beat the Bulldogs.

+"We know what they've been able to do," Herman said.
+"They played in the national championship game last year.
+They were on the verge of getting to the playoffs this year.
+Kirby has that thing rolling and we are going to need our A-game to have the chance to beat them."

 Here are some other things to know about the Georgia-Texas matchup in the Sugar Bowl: